Characteristics of a Responsible Online Lending CompanyPublished on September 17, 2021 by Daniel Azzoli

 A financial institution needs to know about your cash flow needs and current financial abilities to make a funding decision.
 They may ask to see your banking details and employment history, not to mention your full contact information and Social Security Number.

-But you’re probably not a security expert yourself, so how can you ensure an online lending company is doing what they should?
+But you’re probably not a security expert yourself, so how can you ensure an online loan lending company is doing what they should?

 Paying off your loan not only involves repaying the principal (the amount you initially borrowed), but also repaying any applicable fees and/or interest.